Doc – Nelle tue mani

 Doc – Nelle tue mani (in English, "Doc – In your hands"), titled Doc in the English translated versions, is an Italian medical drama TV series broadcast on Rai 1 since February 2020, written by Francesco Arlanch and Viola Rispoli.

-The series is inspired by the true story of doctor Pierdante Piccioni, former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his life following a car accident in 2013.
+The series is officially inspired by the true story of doctor Pierdante Piccioni, who was the former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his life following a car accident in 2013.

-The set is the fictional "Policlinico Ambrosiano" hospital of Milan and the plot concerns the doctors working in the internal medicine department.
+The set is the fictional Policlinico Ambrosiano hospital in Milan, and the plot concerns the doctors working in the internal medicine department.

 Season 1 was directed by Jan Maria Michelini and Ciro Visco, while season 2's directors were Beniamino Catena and Giacomo Martelli.

 All three seasons aired on Australian TV channel SBS Television's streaming service SBS on Demand, titled Doc.

-An American adaptation, Doc, aired on Fox, with Fox Entertainment Studios, Sony Pictures Television and 3 Arts Entertainment producing, starting on January 7, 2025.
+An American adaptation, Doc, has been airing on Fox, with Fox Entertainment Studios, Sony Pictures Television and 3 Arts Entertainment producing, starting on January 7, 2025.

-A Greek adaptation of the series, with the name Ο Γιατρός (O Giatrós, "The Doc"), will air on Alpha Channel by Green Pixel Productions.
+A Greek adaptation of the series, with the name Ο Γιατρός (O Giatrós, "The Doc"), was aired on Alpha TV, starting on September 30, 2023 and was ended on May 22, 2026.

+A Mexican adaptation of the series, titled Doc, aired on Netflix on 4 March 2026.

+An Indian Hindi-language adaptation of the series, titled Hui Gumm Yaadein Ek Doctor, Do Zindagiyaan, aired on Sony SAB on 6 April 2026.